 A milk-based dessert made with mastic and rice flour.
 It is a thick cream flavored with orange blossom, rose, cinnamon, or saffron.
 It can be topped with regional ingredients such as pistachios, almonds, date syrup, shredded coconut, walnuts, or raisins.

 This delicacy is comparable in many ways to the French blancmange.
-In the Middle East, Arabian Peninsula, and North Africa, this simple dessert is relished in slightly different forms.
+This simple dessert is relished in slightly different forms in the Middle East, Arabian Peninsula, and North Africa.
 Of course, you can always order a scoop of maraş ice cream.

 Popular in the west as Turkish delight, this confection of gel, sugar, and starch swiftly took over the world once it was sold in 18th-century Europe.

-Pistachios, dates, and walnuts or hazelnuts are chopped and bound together by a gel.
+Pistachios or versatile nuts are chopped and bound together by a gel of fruit juice, cornflour, and xanthan gum.
 Lokum is chopped into tiny cubes before serving and traditionally served with Turkish coffee.